The Doctrine of Eclipse holds that unconstitutional laws are not void but inactive, and can be revived if the constitutional conflict is resolved.

 IV.
 Conclusion

 The theory of the doctrine of eclipse is of utmost importance in India as it seeks to safeguard the pre-constitutional laws in the country from being completely wiped out from statute books in terms of their applicability.
-It epitomizes both the rule of law and theory of Constitutionalism.
+It epitomizes both the rule of law and the theory of Constitutionalism.

 References

-[1] INDIAN CONST. art.
+[1] INDIAN CONST.
+Art.
 13.

 [2] Ibid.